mercedes-benz/DnA/docs/DnASecurity.md

 For every major change of the DnA Architecture we are performing so called Security Profiling.
 Security Profile provides information on the current security state of D&A Platform.
 It serves as entry point concerning Information Security in the project and describes potential vulnerabilities as well as possible countermeasures.
-Security profiling is performed by certified Information Security Architect.
+Security profiling is performed by certified [Information Security Architect](https://en.wikipedia.org/wiki/Certified_Information_Systems_Security_Professional) .
 We are still evaluating how can we disclose this confidential document to the open source community.
 For now please raise an issue to contact us for further details on this topic.